samliumay/samliumay/README.md

 This was our project for sofware engineering lesson.
 We aplied MVC design pattern and test the knowladge about SRS implementation use cases ext.
 Also we deoplyed the back-end and front-end of the program.
 Name of the project is:
 - HRMS

-## I want to learn more about you but how?
-I will be putting my up-to-date CV and recomendation letters to this repository.
-I will also putting all the social media links bellow.
-Other than that you can reach me out from the websites.

 ## Certifications
 ###  Impact of Generative AI on Cyber Security
 Credential ID: UC-c8c35fd1-6d4d-4d76-9e2e-7eb685839cf3